 5 Cryptovisor – A Cryptocurrency Advisory Tool

+Machine learning cryptocurrency markets is hard.
+The markets themselves are inherently unpredictable and lack fundamentals [26].
+Search and news hype, follow the heard, liquidity, and large investors play a major role in price fluctuation.
+This wild fluctuation causes inconsistent data distribution making it near impossible for the train and test datasets to have similar distributions.
+Other factors come into play when the data is at various scales; e.g., daily, hourly, or minute.
+Data sampling less than a day is influenced by high frequency trading or algorithmic trading.
+Opening and closing prices have their own patterns.
+News and rumors happen at any time and are a driving force to multi-day horizons.
+In the end, you do not know what will happen tomorrow as no one has a complete picture at any point in time.
+We have minimal information with a distribution of data that is constantly changing.
+Therefore, we took a recommender or advisor approach based historical observable buy and sell signals to predict today’s decision into an advisory tool.

 Cryptovisor is an advisory or recommendation tool for a cryptocurrency investor to query current or past periods for a buy, sell, or hold position regarding a cryptocurrency.
 The tool is trained on past historical pricing and volume information and labeled for ideal buy, sell, and hold positions based on an algorithm utilizing both leading and lagging financial technical indicators.

-A technical indicator is "any class of metrics whose value is derived from generic price activity in a stock or asset [20]."
+A technical indicator is “any class of metrics whose value is derived from generic price activity in a stock or asset [20].”
 There are two kinds of technical indicators, leading and lagging, that try to predict the future or general price direction of a security by looking at past patterns.
 Leading indicators signal future events.
 Lagging indicators follows an event.
 The importance of a lagging indicator is its ability to confirm that a pattern is occurring.
 There are many, many indicators.
 For this paper, two popular indicators, relative strength indicator (RSI) and Bollinger bands (BB), are used to determine a trading strategy [21].
-Through trial and error, the indicators were adjusted to fit the pattern of Bitcoin close price for one hour resolution.
+Through trial and error, the indicators were adjusted to fit the pattern of Bitcoin close price for one-hour resolution.
 An algorithm was developed to incorporate both indicators to determine a trading strategy of buy, sell, or hold.
 This strategy was then applied to buy or sell the asset and the result compared to a buy and hold strategy.

 The resulting labeled data for one hour closing price trading strategy was then used to train a stochastic gradient boosting machine learning algorithm [22] to predict buy, sell, or hold strategy based on time series closing price and volume plus derived data.
 In addition, a feature ranking and example decision tree plots are provided for deeper understanding [23].